A new algorithm for computing branching rules and Clebsch-Gordan coefficients of unitary representations of compact groups: Some examples

 For instance, if $ j=3/2$:

 in the standard basis

 The standard Clebsch--Gordan matrix is constructed with eigenvectors of the total angular momentum operator $J_T$ with respect to the $z$ component,

 where $n$ is the number of parts of the system.
-The eigenvectors of this operator are usually denoted by $|J,M\rangle$, where $J$ represent the total angular momentum and $M=J,J-1,\ldots,-J$:
+The eigenvectors of this operator are usually denoted by $|J,M\rangle$, where $J$ represent the total angular momentum and $M=J,J-1,\ldots,-J$ the corresponding eigenvalues:

 The standard procedure to obtain this Clebsch--Gordan matrix consists in applying successively the ladder operator $J_-$ starting from the state of maximum momentum $|J_{max},M_{max}\rangle=|j_1+j_2,j_1+j_2\rangle$.
-Notice that since the action of the matrix elements of the ladder operators~\eqref{ladder_operator} is real, the Clebsch--Gordan coefficients are real too.
+Notice that since the action of the matrix elements of the ladder operators~(\ref{ladder_operator}) is real, the Clebsh-Gordan coefficients are real too.

 Recall that the Clebsch--Gordan matrix provided by our algorithm is written in terms of the eigenvectors of the first adapted state $\rho_1$.
 Thus, if we want to compare the Clebsch--Gordan coefficients obtained from our algorithm with the standard ones, we have to find a Clebsch--Gordan matrix $C_z$ which is conformed by eigenvectors of the operator ${J_T}_z$.
-To do that, we first create two real adapted states, using the fact that the operators $J_k$, $k=x,y,z$, verify
+To do that, we first create two real adapted states using the fact that the operators $J_k$ verify:

 where $^*$ denotes the complex conjugate.
 Therefore, for any adapted state $\rho$, its complex conjugate $\rho^*$ is an adapted state too.
-Hence, to create real adapted states, we first add each matrix $\tau_a$, $a=1,2$, in step \hyperref[step_1_ps]{1} in Section\,\ref{the_algorithm:sec} to its complex conjugate to obtain real symmetric matrices, and then we multiply the result by its transpose to make it positive definite.
-Finally, we normalize them dividing by their trace, i.e.,
+Hence, to create real adapted states, we first add to each matrix $\tau_a$, $a=1,2$, in STEP \hyperref[step_1]{1} in \textbf{Section \ref{the_algorithm:sec}}, its complex conjugate to obtain real symmetric matrices, and then we multiply the result by its transpose to make it positive definite.
+Finally, we normalize them, dividing by their trace, i.e.,